TimothyRLaMora734/OpenGLStarter/README.md

 ![CMake build system selection](https://github.com/A-Ribeiro/OpenGLStarter/raw/master/doc/images/cmake-ide-select.png)

-4. __Click in configure until all the red parameters gone__ CMake you analyse your system for the compiler and build system you selected.
-You need to click several times in the _configure_ button until all red parameters are gone.
+4. __Click in configure until all the red parameters gone__ CMake analyses your system for the compiler and build system you selected.
+You need to click several times in the _configure_ button until all red parameters gone.
 ![CMake red parameters](https://github.com/A-Ribeiro/OpenGLStarter/raw/master/doc/images/cmake-red-parameters.png)

 5. __Click in generate__